bennett-diaz/morning-highlights/README.md

 Send a quote from your Kindle library to your mobile phone each morning to continuously reinforce what you have read

 ## Compatibility
-Currently supported on MacOS only, since the scheduling capability is powered by a daemon on Mac's launchd.
-If you use a different OS, you will need to replace the daemon defined in `launchd.kindle.daemon.plist` with a cron job (for Linux) or Task Schedule job (for Windows).
+Currently supported on MacOS only, since the scheduling capability is powered by a daemon on **launchd**.
+If you use a different OS, you will need to replace the daemon defined in `launchd.kindle.daemon.plist` with a **cron job** for Linux or **Task Scheduler** job for Windows.

 ## Instructions
 ### Export your Kindle highlights